The Ancient Aromatic Perfumes of Pyrgos Limassol

 Natural Ingredients

-The cultivation of aromatic plants and the production of perfumes provided employment and stimulated economic activity in Pyrgos.
-The demand for these luxury goods likely encouraged the development of agricultural techniques and trade relationships.
+The cultivation of aromatic plants and perfume production provided employment and stimulated economic activity in Pyrgos.
+The demand for luxury goods likely encouraged the development of agricultural techniques and trade relationships.

 Trade Networks